oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/fixtures/balance.md

 This code defines a JSON object with properties related to the balance and UTXOs (unspent transaction outputs) of a wallet.

 2. **What is the format of the balance and lockedBalance properties?**
-Both the balance and lockedBalance properties are strings that represent the amount of ALPH tokens in the wallet.
+Both the balance and lockedBalance properties are strings that represent the amount of OXM tokens in the wallet.
 The "Hint" properties provide additional information about the format of the string.

 3. **What is the significance of the utxoNum property?**
 The utxoNum property represents the number of unspent transaction outputs in the wallet.
 This information can be useful for tracking the history of transactions and determining the available balance.